More than

 Grant Eligibility

-Individual applicants must be U.S. citizens or legal residents and be eligible to compete for a U.S. national team.
+Applicants must be women athletes, U.S. citizens or legal residents and be eligible to compete for a U.S. national team.

-Applicants must be in training for national and international competition.
+Applicants must be in training for national and international competitions.

 An individual may be awarded only one grant from the Women’s Sports Foundation per calendar year and a maximum of three grants to an individual in a lifetime.